Do you make New Year’s resolutions you intend to keep? Same.

 Why It Is Important To Set Financial Goals

 Setting financial goals help you make more conscious decisions that affect your financial health.
 Perhaps you have been winging it and doing fine thus far.
-However, you may neglect some things like buying life insurance or increasing your savings for retirement and college tuition that could be consequential in the longer term.
+However, you may neglect some things like buying term life insurance or increasing your savings for retirement and college tuition that could be consequential in the longer term.

 By establishing your goals individually or with your partner, you can make sure you are staying on the path you most desire so that you can buy your dream house, retire in comfort, and avoid the burden of too much debt.
+You and your partner should agree on common financial goals, and break them into what your financial priorities will be and in what timeframe.

-It is always a good time to review and set your financial goals, and you don’t have to wait for the beginning of the new year to do so.
+It is always a good time to review your financial goals, and you don’t have to wait for the beginning of the new year to do so.
 The new year happens to be a good time for goal-setting as it brings closure to the past period and possible mistakes you want to avoid.
 There is a certain optimism when you look at an empty calendar and a clean slate in the new year.

 Financial Goals Should Be Consistent With Your Values